 Roasted Sweet Potato Kale Frittata

-- 3 teaspoons coconut or olive oil, divided
+- 3 teaspoons avocado or olive oil, divided

 - 1/2 cup red onion, sliced or chopped